kavanaraju/assignment02_GeoCloud/README.md

 1. Which **eight** bus stop have the largest population within 800 meters?
 As a rough estimation, consider any block group that intersects the buffer as being part of the 800 meter buffer.

+   i.
+Lombard St & 18th St (57936)
+   ii.
+Rittenhouse Sq & 18th St (57571)
+   iii.
+Snyder Av & 9th St	(57412)
+   iv.
+19th St & Lombard St (57019)
+   v.
+Lombard St & 19th St	(57019)
+   vi.
+Locust St & 16th St	(56309)
+   vii.
+16th St & Locust St (56309)
+   viii.
+South St & 19th St (55789)

-2. Which **eight** bus stops have the smallest population above 500 people _inside of Philadelphia_ within 800 meters of the stop (Philadelphia county block groups have a geoid prefix of `42101` -- that's `42` for the state of PA, and `101` for Philadelphia county)?
+3. Which **eight** bus stops have the smallest population above 500 people _inside of Philadelphia_ within 800 meters of the stop (Philadelphia county block groups have a geoid prefix of `42101` -- that's `42` for the state of PA, and `101` for Philadelphia county)?

     **The queries to #1 & #2 should generate results with a single row, with the following structure:**